bbergerud/faraday_complexity/README.md

 The goal of this project was to classify Faraday sources as being simple or "complex" for the [POSSUM (Polarisation Sky Survey of the Universe's Magnetism) survey](https://possum-survey.org/), which is part of the [Australian SKA Pathfinder (ASKAP)](https://www.atnf.csiro.au/projects/askap/index.html).
 [Shea Brown](https://github.com/sheabrown) came up with the idea for the project, while [Jacob Isbell](https://github.com/jwisbell), [Daniel LaRocca](https://github.com/DanielLaRocca), and I did most of the programming and analysis.
 This repository is meant to provide an introduction with a streamlined code implementation.

 ## Faraday Rotation
 The polarization that astronomers measure is often represented as a complex number, with $Q$ and $U$ denoting the real and imaginary components respectively.
-The polarization at a given wavelength $\lambda$ that we observe in the presence of an intervening medium between us an the radio source can be expressed as
+The polarization at a given wavelength $\lambda$ that we observe in the presence of an intervening medium between us and the radio source can be expressed as

 $$
 P(\lambda^2) = P_0 e^{2i(\chi_0 + \phi \lambda^2)} = Q(\lambda^2) + i\cdot U(\lambda^2)